mlopezza/stroke-prediction/README.md

   ![mutab demog feat](<images/Stroke%20Positive%20Visualizations/stroke_patients_categorical(2).png>)

   - Marital status:
-  - - Stroke: 88.4% was married and 11.6%% was never merried, however, --% of stroke observation had more than--years old, therefore, it is an inbalance of categorie and is dificult to make a conclution here.
+  - - Stroke: 88.4% was married and 11.6%% was never married, however, --% of stroke observation had more than--years old, therefore, it is an imbalance of categories and is difficult to make a conclusion here.

     ![stroke by married](<images/Stroke%20Positive%20Visualizations/stroke_patients_categorical(1).png>)